armory/docs/content/en/scale-agent/install/install-agent-service-helm/index.md

 <details><summary><string>Local gPRC, private image registry, proxy</strong></summary>

-This example installs the Agent service into the "dev" namespace with a local gPRC endpoint (no Armory Cloud services connection), pulls the image from a private registry, and configures proxy settings.
+This example installs the Armory Agent service into the "dev" namespace with a local gPRC endpoint (no Armory Cloud services connection), pulls the image from a private registry, and configures proxy settings.

 {{< prism lang="bash" >}}
 helm install armory-agent armory-charts/agent-k8s-full \